 - We have everything in place to assist start-ups at the point they scale-up globally.
 Being a member of the PhotonDelta cooperative means you get early access to IP before that intellectual property is formally released.
 That's a very clear strategic advantage you can't achieve alone.

 - We can open networks that members cannot build themselves.
 We know from experience that a mix of formal and informal networks is the key to speeding up technology validation and time to market.
 Trust is key for any investor.

 - We want to bring leading-edge expertise and investment to The Netherlands - & open up Europe’s photonics innovation to the rest of the world.

 2. Kickoff of the Long-Term Technology Roadmapping Forum

-The three-day gathering will be held from June 14-16th 2017 in 's-Hertogenbosch, in the heart of the Netherlands high-tech sector.
-We are fortunate in having the full support of the regional government of North Brabant who realise the significance of this gathering of technology leaders.
+The second three-day gathering will be held from June 20-22nd 2018 in Enschede, in the heart of the Netherlands high-tech sector.
+We are fortunate in having the full support of the regional government of Overijssel who realise the significance of this gathering of technology leaders.